James2239/UN-Habitant-Project-Manger-App/DEPLOYMENT.md

 ---

-For any issues, please check the README or contact me trough email:jamesngkaranja@gmail.com.
+For any issues, please check the README or contact  through email:jamesngkaranja@gmail.com.